-SYBIL BELL - FOUNDER
+SYBIL BELL - FOUNDER/PARTNERSHIPS

 Sybil Bell is Founder of Independent Venue Week (IVW) and Independent Venue Community (IVC).
 She announced the launch of Independent Venue Week in November 2013, ahead for its inaugural first week in January 2014.
 Since then, she has spent years travelling around the country, and the world, meeting amazing people and organisations both within and around venues, many working with various community groups, often in communities that fall outside the mainstream.